 Building the Forms

-Ordinarily, I would make a template for each top, but in this case, I didn’t feel the need because the 1½-inch-thick backsplashes gave me plenty of extra room.
+Ordinarily, I would make a template for each concrete countertop, but in this case, I didn’t feel the need because the 1½-inch-thick backsplashes gave me plenty of extra room.
 So after checking the wall corners for square, I set about making separate forms for each piece.

 I used 4x10-foot sheets of white melamine to fabricate all of the forms in one piece, including the long one.
 The bottom piece of each form was sized to accommodate the cabinet box dimensions, plus overhangs and an additional ¾ inch all the way around to allow for the sides of the form, which I ripped to 1½ inches (the thickness I wanted for the countertops).